Doing-it-All with Bounded Work and Communication: Conclusion and Discussion

-We envision directions of future work on problems related to \DA\ depending on whether static or dynamic variants of the problem are to be investigated.
-Regarding static variants, work may encompass aspects of performing tasks related to the possibility of partial information that each processor has about a set of tasks.
-Recently, Drucker et al.~\cite{DruckerKO12} studied the communication complexity of a distributed task allocation problem in which each processor receives as input a subset of the set of all tasks and the goal is to assign each task to a unique processor.
-Regarding dynamic variants, research effort may pursue adversarial models of task generation and competitive performance.
-Recently, Alistarh et al.~\cite{AlistarhABGG14} proposed a formalization of a dynamic version of \DA\ in asynchronous shared-memory systems and gave a solution that is work optimal within polylogarithmic factors.
-Georgiou and Kowalski~\cite{GeorgiouK11} proposed a competitive-performance framework to study dynamic task arrivals into a message-passing system with processors prone to crashes and restarts.
+We envision future directions of work on problems related to \DA\ spanning both the static and dynamic variants of the problem.
+For the static variants, it is worth investigating the settings where the processors have possibly partial information about the set of tasks.
+Recently, Drucker et al.~\cite{DruckerKO12} studied the communication complexity of a distributed task allocation problem in which each processor receives as input a subset of all tasks, where the goal is to assign each task to a unique processor.
+For the dynamic variants, research may pursue the definition of suitable adversarial models, the issues of task generation, and the analysis of competitive performance.
+Alistarh et al.~\cite{AlistarhABGG14} recently proposed a formalization of a dynamic version of \DA\ in asynchronous shared-memory systems and gave a solution that is work-optimal within polylogarithmic factors.
+Georgiou and Kowalski~\cite{GeorgiouK11} proposed a competitive-performance framework to study dynamic task arrivals in a message-passing system with processors prone to crashes and restarts.